kodingworks/otpwa/README.md

 $ yarn run start:dev
 ```

+Once the app is started, you can navigate to http://localhost:3000 or http://locahost:8000.
+The app will automatically reload if you change any of the source files on `watch mode`.

 ### Running it using Docker

 Use the [Docker Compose](https://docs.docker.com/compose/) to run this project using Docker.